 In anticipation of repatriation plans this year of highly wasteful the association for the safety of nuclear installations and reactors

-(GRS - Gesellschaft fur Anlagen- und Reaktorsicherheit mbH) wishes to inform on the radioactive radiation of containers:
+(GRS - Gesellschaft fur Anlagen- und Reaktorsicherheit mbH) would like to inform on the radioactive radiation of containers:

 (gamma radiation and neutron) near the transport containers waste (CASTOR HAW 20 / 28 CG) are comparable to the values measured during old repatriation campaigns.

-At a distance of approximately 20m from the transport vehicle, they are of the order of 3 - 6 μSv / h.
-This corresponds to the level of radiation to which are exposed
+At a distance of about 20m from the transport vehicle, they are around from 3 - 6 µSv / h.
+This corresponds to the level of radiation to which

-In anticipation of the many repatriations of waste from La Hague up to
+In anticipation of the numerous repatriation of waste from La Hague up to

-Gorleben that have taken place since 2001, the GRS had already carried out studies and in-depth reviews of the radiological consequences of transportation of radioactive waste on the population, equipment and accompanying personnel.
-The results of the study are published in the report "Safety Analysis for the Transport of Radioactive Elements and spent fuel in the Gorleben region »GRS-A-2814 date of August 2000 and available on the website http://www.grs.de.
+Gorleben that have taken place since 2001, the GRS had already carried out studies and in-depth reviews of the radiological consequences of transport of radioactive waste to the population, equipment and support staff.
+The results of the study are published in the report "Safety analysis for the transport of radioactive elements and spent fuel in the Gorleben region »GRS-A-2814 date of August 2000 and available at http://www.grs.de.
 In this report, the issue of radiation exposure near CASTOR containers is also analyzed and illustrated using graphical representations.

 On the basis of the results of this security analysis made on demand of the Federal Ministry of the Environment (BMU), it turns out that the exhibition of the population to radioactive radiation during the transport of waste radioactivity is well below the authorized dose limits.

 Sources: Depeche IDW, GRS Press Release, 21 / 10 / 2004